ArunMichaelDsouza/Zeta/README.md

 is equipped with a standard command-line utility, use of Zeta is completely encouraged.

 NOTE : Zeta is currently in development mode.
-Aleration, tweaking and refinement of code will be done after the first build is released.
+Alteration, tweaking and refinement of code will be done during the release of the first build.